neifors/neifors/README.md

 -->
 ### Isabel Repetto García-Plata

-- 💻 I’m currently studying a Python Development Master
+- 💻 I’m currently studying a Web Programming with Python and JavaScript Course at HarvardX

 - 🔙👩🏽 About me...